epigraphy-info/epigraphy-info/meeting_pages/workshop_9.md

 </figure>

+## Venue
-The **final programme along with registration and venue details will be published in early February**.
-However, if you wish to proceed with bookings, the main venue is located at the Conference Center at Aarhus University.
-The address is Fredrik Nielsens Vej 2-4, 8000 Aarhus C, easily accessible from the city centre by public transport or by foot.
+The main venue is located at the **Conference Center at Aarhus University**.
+The address is Fredrik Nielsens Vej 2-4, 8000 Aarhus C (buildings 1420-1423), easily accessible from the city centre by public transport or by foot.
 For more info, see the link below.

 [Getting to Aarhus - practical information](https://conferences.au.dk/getting-to-aarhus-and-aarhus-university)

+Map of the Aarhus University Conference Centre
+<iframe src="https://www.google.com/maps/embed?pb=!1m17!1m12!1m3!1d2221.1526710957855!2d10.199990407566913!3d56.17175365699403!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m2!1m1!2zNTbCsDEwJzE2LjUiTiAxMMKwMTInMDAuOCJF!5e0!3m2!1sen!2sdk!4v1738143579735!5m2!1sen!2sdk" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>

+## Accommodation

+**Budget friendly options**

+- [Wake Up](https://www.wakeupcopenhagen.com/the-hotels/aarhus#/) hotel - next to the train station / 5 minutes walk from the bus station and direct buses are going to the university, or you can walk it in ca. 30 mins

+- [Cabinn](https://en.cabinn.com/hotel/cabinn-aarhus) hotel - located in the Latin quarter next to the main cathedral, but close to buses or lightrail, or ca. 20 minutes walk.

+- [DanHostel](https://www.aarhusdanhostel.dk/en) - located in the Risskov forest, ca. 15-20 minutes walking distance from the venue, and 15 minutes to the city centre.
+Public transport nearby, but requires some walking.

+- [Roberta's Aarhus Society](https://robertassociety.com/) - hostel with dorms or private rooms, opening in February 2025.
+In the city centre, close to public transport.

+**Convenient options**

+- [Scandic The Mayor](https://www.scandichotels.com/hotels/denmark/aarhus/scandic-the-mayor) hotel: next to the train station / 5 minutes walk from the bus station and direct buses are going to the university, or you can walk it in ca. 30 mins

+- [Comwell Aarhus](https://comwell.com/en/hotels/comwell-hotel-aarhus): 5 minutes from the train station / 5 minutes walk from the bus station, view of the Aarhus from above.

 We are very excited to see you in **the happiest city in the world** (according to the [Happy City Index in 2024](https://happy-city-index.com/)).